Software

 • OpenAI (GPT-3.5, GPT-4)

-• KoboldAI (local install)
+• KoboldAI (local installs for offline control)

-• JanitorLLM (experimental model)
+• JanitorLLM (experimental in-house model)

 Character Setup Process